Why Workers Keep Dying in Hoppers & Silos

 Investigation reports from OSHA and MSHA reveal a remarkably consistent pattern of failures.
 The same violations appear in case after case, year after year, demonstrating that these deaths result not from unforeseeable accidents but from management decisions that prioritize production over worker safety.

 The July 2010 Mount Carroll, Illinois tragedy exemplifies virtually every common violation simultaneously.
-Fourteen-year-old Wyatt Whitebread and 19-year-old Alex Pacas were killed, and 20-year-old Will Piper was trapped for six hours when they were sent into a grain bin to “walk down” 250,000 bushels of wet, crusted corn.
+14-year-old Wyatt Whitebread and 19-year-old Alex Pacas were killed, and 20-year-old Will Piper was trapped for six hours when they were sent into a grain bin to “walk down” 250,000 bushels of wet, crusted corn.
 No safety training was provided.
 Dusty, unused harnesses sat in a shed.
 No trained observer was stationed outside.
 The conveyor system was running.
 The workers were minors employed in violation of child labor laws.

 OSHA issued $555,000 in fines with 25 violations including 12 willful—one of the agency’s toughest-ever responses.
 But the fine was subsequently reduced to $200,000, and the Department of Justice declined criminal prosecution.
 A civil jury later awarded $16.875 million to the victims' families.

 The same negligence patterns recur across industries and decades.
-Employers fail to implement lockout/tagout procedures—the single most frequently cited violation.
+Employers fail to implement lockout/tagout procedures, the single most frequently cited violation.
 They send workers into confined spaces without entry permits, atmospheric testing, or safety harnesses.
 They fail to station trained attendants outside to monitor workers and initiate rescue if needed.
 They allow workers to operate alone.

 In multiple MSHA cases, workers died clearing hopper blockages without proper lockout/tagout procedures, safe access platforms, or mechanical clearing devices—all of which are required by regulation and readily available.
 Mining regulations specifically require that bins, bunkers, and hoppers be equipped with mechanical devices so workers need not enter during normal operations.
 Yet employers repeatedly send workers into these spaces anyway.